 - Fees: There is a 5% fee for all transfers, but no annual fee on this card!

-- Why we like it for debt payoff: 0% interest on balance transfers for 21 months.
+- Why we like it for debt payoff: 0% interest on balance transfers for 18 months.
+Plus, Discover is offering an intro offer where they will match your cash back earnings dollar-for-dollar at the end of your first year.

 - Fees: There is a 3% fee for all transfers, but no annual fee on this card!